Heterogeneity-robust granular instruments: Simple illustration

 \subsection{Illustration of GIV}

-In this section, I review the GIV estimator of \cite{Gabaix2020} and discuss the conditions for its validity.
+In this section, I review the baseline GIV estimator of \cite{Gabaix2024} applied to this simple setting and discuss the conditions for its validity.
 I show that a skewed size distribution is necessary for the relevance condition to hold.
-Shock orthogonality and homogeneous (or known) variances are necessary for the instrument's exclusion restriction.
+Shock orthogonality and homogeneous idiosyncratic shock variances are necessary for the instrumental variables exclusion restriction to hold.
 Moreover, the exclusion restriction fails under heterogeneity of spillover coefficients across countries.
+As discussed later, there are GIV extensions that individually accommodate spillover coefficient heterogeneity and heterogeneous (and unknown) shock variances, but these require additional conditions.